divio/divio-cloud-docs/reference/divio-cli.rst

 login
 .....

-Authorise your machine with the Divio Cloud. ``divio login`` opens your browser at https://control.divio.com/account/desktop-app/access-token/, where you can copy an access token to paste into the prompt.
+Authorise your machine with Divio. ``divio login`` opens your browser at https://control.divio.com/account/desktop-app/access-token/, where you can copy an access token to paste into the prompt.